 Belgrade Population 2018

 The capital city of Serbia is Belgrade.
 It is the largest city in the country and has been known as a strategic location for many years.
-Belgrade's location is so prized among nations that it has been fought over in 115 wars.
+Belgrade's location is so prized among nations that it has been fought over in at least 115 wars.
 The name may seem a bit peculiar, but the translation of is simply White City as much of the country's architecture is white.
+The recent population estimates give a total population of over 1 million.

 The population of Belgrade is very much on the rise.
 According to the most recent census, there is currently a population of 1,166,800.
 The total number of residents in Belgrade make up 12.93% of the population of Serbia.
 The growth rate between 2001 and 2011 was .46% per year and, if the totals remain at this rate, the population of 2017 will be 1,199,359 people.
 According to population statistics dating back to 1953, growth is always part of the economy with the exception of 1991 to 2002 which reflected a negative growth rate of -.39%.